-Here John remarried, his second wife, Maria Johanna Charlotta, being the widow of Commissary-General Damant and the only daughter of Frederik Korsten of Cradock Place.
+Here John remarried.
+His second wife, Maria Johanna Charlotta, was the widow of Commissary-General Damant and the only daughter of Frederik Korsten of Cradock Place.
 This was probably Chase’s entrée to becoming a partner in the whaling and sheep farming business of Frederik Korsten, near Port Elizabeth.
-Cradock Place then became the family home, probably on Frederik Korsten’s death on 16th June 1839.
+Cradock Place became the Chase family home, probably on Frederik Korsten’s death on 16th June 1839.
 As a notary and merchant, Chase was a leading citizen of Port Elizabeth for the next ten years.

 The Chases had four more children, one of whom, George Chase, was the Collector of Customs at Port Elizabeth.
 His home called “Glamis” was in Western Road.
 All the Damant and Chase children were brought up at Cradock Place as one family and nobody was allowed to discriminate between them as Chase insisted that they be treated as equals.
 Frederik Korsten Damant, as the eldest son of Maria and grandson of Frederik Korsten, was heir to Cradock Place, and twelve of his fourteen children were born there.

 Upon coming of age, George Chase was prevailed upon by his mother and stepfather, John Centlivres Chase, to renounce his right to inherit Cradock Place.
 Chase’s logic was that the Cradock Place property should be sold, and the proceeds divided equally between the three families as this would be more equitable.
 George willingly accepted this proposal.
 Consequently, the beautiful Cradock Place with all its historical associations would pass out of the hands of the Chase family.